ArtezGDA/Course-Material/AlgorithmicNature.md

 #####Week 1:
 *September 3rd 2015*

+- Introduction to the Media Design course.
 - Introduction to the assignment.
-- Fibonacci

 **Homework:**

+- Create an account on GitHub, let me and your class know your account handle and accept the invitation to the shared repository.
+- Download and install the [software](Software.md)
-Create a journal, notebook or blog about your research.
+- Create a journal, notebook or blog about your research.
+ 	1. Document your programming efforts, ideas and sketches
+	2. Collect frustrations with digital tools
-Visit a botanic garden or zoo for inspiration.
+- Visit a botanic garden or zoo for inspiration.
+- Watch Vi-Heart's video about Spongebob (see [literature](#literature))

 #####Week 2:
 *September 10th 2015*

-- Perlin Noise
+- Fibonacci

 #####Week 3:
 *September 17th 2015*

-- Recursive functions
+- Perlin Noise

 #####Week 4:
 *September 24th 2015*

-- L-systems
+- Recursive functions

 #####Week 5:
 *October 1st 2015*

-- Flocking
+- L-systems

 #####Week 6:
 *October 8th 2015*